Explore how your team can use Hiver.

 Protected sheets: Image Courtesy

-Sharing Options: Google Sheets offers flexible sharing options, allowing you to control who can view, comment, or edit your sheets.
+Sharing Options: Google Sheets offers flexible sharing options, allowing you to control who can view, comment, or edit your sheets, much like the sharing functionalities in Google Groups.
 You can share with specific people via email or generate a shareable link with customized permissions.

 To share a sheet: